In the digital age we live in, a well-designed website is an important component to the success of your business’s online presence.

 Still not sold on these changes?
 Here are some more statistics on web design and the importance of being user- and mobile-friendly that could change your mind:

 - 77% of agencies believe that a poor website design is a weakness of their client (via Society of Digital Agencies)

 - 48% of people cited a website’s design as the number one factor in deciding the credibility of a business (via IronPaper)

 - Once your pages load, users form an opinion about your site’s appearance within .05 seconds (via IronPaper)

-Interested in Updating Your Business’ Web Development and Design?
+Interested in Updating Your Business’s Web Development and Design?

 All of these factors can end up making a big difference to your site’s visitors, and Sixth City Marketing is here to help!